Graph Contrastive Learning under Heterophily via Graph Filters: Introduction

+In this work, we propose an effective graph CL method, namely \alg, for learning node representations under heterophily. \alg first uses nodes' feature similarity to identify a homophilic and heterophilic subgraph in the original graph.
+Then, for each subgraph, it generates two augmented graph views, and applies a high-pass filter to the heterophilic subgraphs and a low-pass filter to the homophilic subgraphs.
+The final representations are learned by contrasting the augmented high-pass filtered views and contrasting the augmented low-pass filtered views of each node, using the \textit{same GNN encoder}, as illustrated in Fig. \ref{fig:method}.
+In doing so, \alg achieves state-of-the-art performance under heterophily, surpassing graph \textit{supervised learning} methods and yielding comparable performance to state-of-the-art graph CL methods under homophily.
+In addition, we prove that the learned representations by \alg encode both low-frequency and high-frequency information.

-We show the effectiveness of our \alg{} framework through extensive experiments on graphs with heterophily and homophily for unsupervised representations learning, under the linear evaluation protocol.
-Our results demonstrate that, on five popular public benchmark datasets, our framework can outperform existing graph CL methods by up to 10\% for representation learning on graphs with heterophily, while ensuring a comparable performance to state-of-the-art graph CL methods on graphs with homophily.
-We also show that \alg can easily scale to large real-world graphs, including Penn94, twitch-gamers, pokec, and genius, and outperform existing graph CL methods by up to 6\%.
+Our extensive experiments show that on seven benchmark datasets, \alg outperforms existing graph CL methods by up to 7\% and graph supervised learning methods by up to 10\% under heterophily, while maintaining comparable performance under homophily.
+Additionally, \alg scales well to large graphs like Penn94, outperforming other graph CL methods by up to 5\%.

+In summary, our contributions are as follows: \begin{itemize}[label={$\bullet$}, itemsep=0pt, topsep=0pt, parsep=0pt, partopsep=0pt, left=1em] \item \textit{Graph CL with graph filters.} \alg is the first graph CL method that utilizes graph filters, and combines high-pass and low-pass filtered representations using contrastive losses.
+This approach enables learning rich representations under heterophily. \item \textit{Careful aggregation.} \alg identifies a homophilic and a heterophilic subgraph based on node features or representations, for effective information aggregation. \item \textit{Theoretical analysis.} By analyzing \alg, we theoretically prove that \alg learns the invariance information from both homophilic and heterophilic subgraphs. \item \textit{Extensive experiments.} Empirically, we confirm that \alg achieves state-of-the-art under heterophily and a competitive performance under homophily. \end{itemize}